Ragsie/NuroMow-AI/README.md

-# 🚧 Beta software and hardward setup🚧
+# 🚧 ALPHA software and hardward setup🚧
    * damage to your equipment may occur

 # Landroid_Mower_Upgrade
 Taking my old landroid mower, and make it SMART.